vcsreddy2004/vcsreddy2004/README.md

 ### Hi there, I'm Chandra Sekhar! 👋

-I’m a Computer Science Undergrad specializing in Artificial Intelligence and Machine Learning at **Acharya Nagarjuna University (3rd year)**.
+I’m a Computer Science Undergrad at **Acharya Nagarjuna University**.
 I love coding, experimenting with new technologies, and building things from scratch! 🚀

 ---